Home /

 A. Hi Tharwat.

-I think you would get better plating and better instruction by simply buying the correct brush plating solutions and equipment from a specialist brush plating supplier.
+I think you would get better plating, better instruction, and attract less concern from the authorities if you simply buy the correct brush plating solutions & equipment from a specialist brush plating supplier.
 That way there also should be no chemicals involved that should involve import restrictions.

-Perhaps your library -- the best in the world -- has or can get a copy of "Electrochemical Metallizing" [affil link on Amazon], a great book about brush plating which includes a short chapter just on printing industry applications.
+Perhaps your library -- the best in all the world -- has or can get you a copy of "Electrochemical Metallizing" [on eBay, Amazon, AbeBooks affil links], a great book about brush plating, and which covers repairs and printing industry applications.
 Luck & Regards,

 Ted Mooney, P.E.
 RET